When Writers Go on Vacation

 Published by Carie Juettner

-Carie Juettner is a former middle school teacher and the author of The Ghostly Tales of New England, The Ghostly Tales of Austin, and The Ghostly Tales of Burlington in the Spooky America series by Arcadia Publishing.
+Carie Juettner is a former middle school teacher and the author of five books in the Spooky America series, including The Ghostly Tales of Dallas and the The Ghostly Tales of New England.
 Her poems and short stories have appeared in publications such as The Twin Bill, Nature Futures, and Daily Science Fiction.
 Carie lives in Richardson, Texas, with her husband and pets.
-She was born on Halloween, and her favorite color is purple.
+She spends her time reading, writing, and volunteering for an organization that rehabs injured and orphaned wildlife.

 4 thoughts on “When Writers Go on Vacation